georchestra/datadir/README.md

 In order to use this datadir:
  * simply clone this repository (typically in `/etc/georchestra` but it might be elsewhere)
  * **checkout the branch matching your geOrchestra version** (eventually prefixed with `docker-` if you use [official docker images](https://hub.docker.com/u/georchestra))
- * customize the different configuration files (see below)
+ * customize the different configuration files (see below), starting with `default.properties`
  * launch your servlet container with an extra parameter, typically `georchestra.datadir=/etc/georchestra`

 For instance, with tomcat, you may create a `${CATALINA_HOME}/bin/setenv.sh` file with: